 The first contribution of our paper is the focus on EU15 and the CEENMS.
 Secondly, we estimate whether the effects differ between the different welfare state regimes.
-Leibrecht et al. (2011) is the only study in this literature that distinguishes the effects in different welfare regimes in Western Europe, but their paper is limited to the effects on social expenditures only, whereas this paper shows that the forces of compensation and efficiency may work differently on the revenue and expenditure sides.
-Leibrecht et al. (2011) also do not account for differences within the CEENMS due to the short time series they use.
+Leibrecht et al. (2011) and Onaran et al. (2012) are the only studies in this literature that distinguishes the effects in different welfare regimes in Western Europe, but these papers are limited to either the effects on social expenditures or taxes only, whereas this paper shows that the forces of compensation and efficiency may work differently on the revenue and expenditure sides.
+They also do not account for differences within the CEENMS due to the short time series they use.
 We use an updated data set, which allows us to distinguish different regimes in the CEENMS.

-There is another strand of literature that focuses mainly on tax competition across jurisdictions based on corporate and capital gains taxes using spatial econometrics, which finds that corporate taxes are driven down by external tax competition rather than by internal factors

-(Davies et al., 2003; Davies and Voget, 2008; Devereux et al., 2008; Overesch and Rincke, 2008).
+There is another strand of literature that focuses mainly on tax competition across jurisdictions based on corporate and capital gains taxes using spatial econometrics, which finds that corporate taxes are driven down by external tax competition rather than by internal factors (Davies et al., 2003; Davies and Voget, 2008; Devereux et al., 2008; Overesch and Rincke, 2008).
 However, this literature focuses on taxes on capital, whereas our focus is to test how globalization affects the revenue and expenditure sides of the budget simultaneously.
 Furthermore, as Devereux et al. (2008) show, competitive downward pressure on the tax rates on capital is generated by the relaxation of capital controls -a variable incorporated in the KOF globalization indices among other variables.
 The advantage of using a common and broad measure of globalization, as in Bretschger and Hettich (2002), Adam and Kammas (2007), Dreher (2006a) and Dreher et al. (2008), is that we can test potential effects on different tax categories as well as social spending, whereas the spatial lag would be relevant mostly for taxes on the mobile factor of production.